 You might not know if your employer has worker’s compensation if you have never been a beneficiary of it.
 One thing that prevents a substantial number of cases from being filed each year is lacking knowledge in regards to workers’ compensation.

-Many people think that worker’s compensation applies to only the big corporations and large companies and comes as “employee perk” alongside other benefits.
+Many people think that worker’s compensation applies to only the big corporations and large companies and comes as an “employee perk” alongside other benefits.

 How Can You Know if Your Employer Has Workers’ Compensation Insurance?